juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 **Customer Service Quality**.
 This is to measure how well a chatbot can serve your customers.
 Can the chatbot understand user questions in diverse natural language expressions on a wide range of topics?
 Can the chatbot handle complex user questions that require a multi-turn conversation?
 Can the chatbot handle arbitrary user interruptions occurred during a chat while still ensuring task completion? **Ideally, you want your chatbot to automatically handle at least 40% customer inquiries from the very start and gradually improve to handle over +70% customer service requests over 1-2 months**.
 This will present over 60% savings on your customer service cost and infinite amounts of customer happiness.

 **Implementation Speed.**  This is to measure how fast you can set up a quality chatbot with AI capabilities as discussed above to deliver satisfactory customer services.
-Some platforms may require 3-6 months, while Juji enables you to build one in a couple of hours, and no coding required.
+Ideally,

+* for a small business with thousands of customers, the setup time should be within 1-2 days, not for weeks; and

+* for a medium business with hundreds of thousands even millions of customers, the setup time should not exceed 1-2 weeks, definitely not months.

 **Service Robustness**.
 This is to measure how well a chatbot can handle uncertainties -- unknown user inquiries.
 No chatbot is perfect.
 You want a customer service chatbot to manage uncertainties effectively.
 For example, Juji chatbots [will recommend similar questions](https://juji.io/blog/question-recommendation/) when encountering unknown user questions so users can get a chance to find the answers they want.
 In contrast, many other chatbots may simply respond with "sorry, I don't understand your question."